 There are, of course, inevitable drawbacks to porting a game like this to a phone, and who am I to say if there’s a better way to do it?
 Either way, it’s not perfect.
 And that’s the main discussion for anyone who wants this game.
 Did you play it next to your sister when you were eight years old?
 And do you just want to play it again, or do you specifically want to play it on your phone?

 So, I had two very boring things to do in my life: work and lectures.
 One of them I could have a computer in front of me, one of them I couldn’t.
-But I could have a phone out, discreetly.
+But I could have a phone out, discreetly, when a computer was off the table.
 So I bought Civilization VI on my iPhone (my third purchase of that game).
-It’s the worst way to play that game, but I played it for dozens, if not more than a hundred hours.
-Just because it fit exactly what I needed.
+It’s the worst way to play that game, but I played it for dozens if not more than a hundred hours just because it fit exactly what I needed.
 If I was in a Total War phase, maybe it would have been that Rome: Total War port.

 So, what is there to say?
 If the above scenario or a similar scenario applies to you, then yes, jump in on this.
 It’s the best way to play the game on your phone, but it’s the worst way to play the game.
 If you have an iPad I’m certain the experience would be better.
 But then, at that point, why not just use a laptop?
 See, it’s all quite hard to reconcile.
 This is an exceptionally good strategy game, so there’s no sense in giving it a low score.
 You just have to decide if you can accept the concessions made to get it onto a mobile phone.
 Can you?